British Commercial Vehicle Museum

 Events include Classic Vehicles, Model Makers Exhibition and the Spring Transport Show.

 In 2010, the museum was one of three featured on Richard Macer's BBC Four series Behind the Scenes at the Museum.

 Exhibits

-Exhibits include the purpose built Popemobile from the Pastoral trip of Pope John Paul II to the United Kingdom in 1982.
+Exhibits include the purpose-built Popemobile from the 1982 visit by Pope John Paul II to the United Kingdom.
 The 24-ton armour-plated vehicle was built for the visit by British Leyland.

 Other exhibits that have been displayed include a WWI Gun Tractor, a Leyland Tiger Cub, historic lorries, vintage buses and a Steam Driven Showman's Tractor.